A pension is a great place to put money aside whilst you are working, so that you can use that money to live on when you stop working.

 Do I pay tax when I withdraw my pension?

-Of course, tax depends on the individual circumstances and may be subject to change.
+Of course, tax depends on your individual circumstances and may be subject to change.

 What happens if I pass away before 55?